amd/aocl-data-analytics/doc/options/all_table.rst

 .. _opts_linearmodels:

-Linear models
+linear models
 ==============================================

 The following options are supported.

-.. csv-table:: :strong:`Table of options for Linear models.`
+.. csv-table:: :strong:`Table of options for linear models.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

    "optim method", "string", ":math:`s=` `auto`", "Select optimization method to use.", ":math:`s=` `auto`, `bfgs`, `cg`, `chol`, `cholesky`, `coord`, `lbfgs`, `lbfgsb`, `qr`, `sparse_cg`, or `svd`."
    "scaling", "string", ":math:`s=` `auto`", "Scale or standardize feature matrix and response vector.
 Matrix is copied and then rescaled.
 Option key value auto indicates that rescaling type is chosen by the solver (this also includes no scaling).", ":math:`s=` `auto`, `centering`, `no`, `none`, `scale`, `scale only`, `standardise`, or `standardize`."
    "print options", "string", ":math:`s=` `no`", "Print options.", ":math:`s=` `no`, or `yes`."